 Bruce trained as a surgeon in Melbourne and then as a breast specialist at Memorial Hospital in New York.
-He came back to Melbourne in 1998 as a Consultant Surgeon, and was appointed Director of the Breast Service at Royal Melbourne and Royal Womens Hospital in 2007.
-He has been active in many organisations, including the Royal Australasian College of Surgeons, the Clinical Oncological Society of Australia, and the Australia and New Zealand Breast Cancer Trials Group.
-His interests related to systems for optimal breast cancer care, and research to tailor the extent of breast cancer treatment to the individual patient.
+He came back to Melbourne in 1998 as a consultant surgeon, and was appointed Director of the Breast Service at Royal Melbourne and Royal Women’s Hospital in 2007, and Director of the Breast Tumour Stream of the Victorian Comprehensive Cancer Centre in 2015.
+He has been active in many organisations, including Cancer Australia, the Royal Australasian College of Surgeons, the Clinical Oncological Society of Australia, and Breast Cancer Trials.
+His interests relate to systems for optimal breast cancer care and research to tailor the extent of breast cancer treatment to the individual patient.